 • Accompanied day excursion to Pic du Midi

-• Day excursion to Argeles market + historic village walk
+• Independent day excursion to Argeles market + nature/village walk (Arcizans Avant)

 • All self catering apartments include provision of linen & cleaning at the end of the week

 Today you head high with a walk up into the Cirque de Troumouse, also part of the Mont Perdu World Heritage Area and the largest glacial cirque in the Pyrenees.
-Those wanting a full day walk start from Héas and walk up onto the central plateau, whereas those wanting a more relaxed walk can drive all the way to the top and walk around the plateau from there.
+For those wanting a full day walk we start from Héas and walk up onto the central plateau, whereas if you'd prefer a more relaxed walk we can drive all the way to the Maillet Plateau and walk up to the high plateau from there.
 With its 6000 year pastoral heritage, Troumouse showcases the capacity of ancient shepherding cultures to manage equitably common grazing resources.
 In all cases, the largest glacial cirque in the Pyrenees (14kms across) is an impressive site, one that will not leave you untouched.
-Guided.

-In May/June and October a visit to the large and varied Argeles market is a wonderful way to spend the morning.
-Buy bits and pieces for a lunchtime picnic – dried sausage, cheese, organic bread, tomatoes and whatever else is on offer than looks appetising.
+In May/June and October a visit to the large and varied Argelès market is a wonderful way to spend the morning.
+Buy bits and pieces for a lunchtime picnic – dried sausage, cheese, organic bread, tomatoes and whatever else is on offer that looks appetising.
 Plenty of time to admire the local produce and the centre of town.
-Then head up to the viewpoint at the Pietat Chapel for a picnic before a short walk to the beautiful little village of St Savin for a coffee and to visit its church and admire the lovely houses and gardens.
-From July-Sept visit the Luz market in all its summer splendour, followed by a picnic on a hillside around town.
-An evening stroll around the historic buildings and sites of Luz completes the day.
-Independent if 2-3P.
+From here you have an independent walk from Argelès up to Arcizans Avant via a wonderful forest path.
+Local bus transport.
+From July-Sept visit the Luz market on Tuesdays in all its summer splendour, followed by a picnic on a hillside around town.
+An afternoon walk on paths around neighbouring villages completes the day.

-A day trip to the Pic du Midi observatory at 2877m for big views over the mountains and your third “Grand Site”.
-To get there we drive over the ‘Col du Tourmalet‘ of Tour de France fame, and either walk from here for the sunrise walk in October, or we ride the impressive cable car to the top for panoramic views and a visit to the observatory itself.
-We visit the neighbouring Campan Valley and return to Luz via a scenic foothill drive.
-Guided unless you have your own transport.
+Today you have a day trip to the Pic du Midi observatory at 2877m for big views over the mountains and your third “Grand Site”.
+To get there we drive over the ‘Col du Tourmalet‘ of Tour de France fame, and you ride the impressive cable car to the top for panoramic views and a visit to the observatory itself.

 Leave Luz on the SNCF bus and visit Lourdes independently (your fourth Grand Site) before you head onwards.

-(2_3P) For two or three people this week will have two guided day walks, two independent walks, you visit the market and villages independently and are accompanied for the excursion to Pic du Midi.
+(2-3P) For two or three people this week will have two guided day walks, two independent walks, you visit the market and villages independently and transport is provided for your excursion to Pic du Midi.

-(4P+): For four or more people all four walks are guided and the excursion to the market and visit of the villages is also accompanied.
+(4P+): For four or more people all four walks are guided and the excursion to the market and visit of the villages is independent.

 Wellbeing Package at the Luzéa thermal baths for total relaxation and to ease away any walking aches and pains.